 smallTalk Connect: Enhancing Infant Brain Development With Interactive Maternal Voice Therapy

-On a heartfelt mission to bridge the gap between babies in the NICU and exposure to their mother's and family's voices, smallTalk® Connect addresses a long-known problem without introducing risk. smallTalk, based in Cleveland, Ohio, is a technology startup focused on brain development through early language exposure.
+On a heartfelt mission to bridge the gap between babies in the NICU and exposure to their mothers and families’ voices, smallTalk® Connect addresses a long-known problem without introducing risk. smallTalk, based in Cleveland, Ohio, is a technology startup focused on brain development through early language exposure.
 Supported by patented technology developed at Nationwide Children’s Hospital, the smallTalk Connect is an innovative device designed to comfort and support brain development in premature babies using the warmth of their mother’s voice.
 According to smallTalk, a “caregiver’s voice has been shown to increase cardiorespiratory stability and growth, improve deep sleep, and even shorten the length of stay in the NICU.
 Premature infants exposed to higher amounts of maternal speech while in NICU sleep better, feed better, and have improved neurobehavioral and language scores at 18 months.”

 NICU clinicians deeply understand this critical need for voice exposure during a baby’s first few weeks of life and empathize with the fact that parents cannot be in the NICU 24/7.
 Tablets, recording devices in stuffed animals, and everyday speakers have been tested in the NICU.
 Still, all fall short of meeting the environment's needs.